ICD-11 code : 6C43.3;

 ICD-11 definition : Opioid intoxication is a clinically significant transient condition that develops

-during or shortly after the consumption of opioids that is characterized by disturbances
+during or shortly after the consumption of opioids that is characterised by disturbances

 in consciousness, cognition, perception, affect, behaviour, or coordination.
 These